borkoloco/borkoloco/README.md

 }
 ```

-- 🔭 I've just graduated from Henry.
+- 🔭 Graduated from Henry.

 - 📫 How to reach me **santiagobosca@gmail.com**